Centralized Authentication

 4. Users log in to RelativityOne using Centralized Authentication

-Setting up your authentication provider
+Setting up your Authentication Provider

 System Admins can set up one or both of the following authentication providers:

 1. Password–a two-factor authentication (2FA) method that includes a username, the user's email address, and a password.
-See Password setup.
+See Password Provider setup.

-Note: Simple password setup is currently permitted, however, disabling two-factor authentication is not recommended.
+Simple password setup is currently permitted, however, disabling two-factor authentication is not recommended.

 2. SSO (Single Sign-On)–a method that allows users to use an external authentication provider so they have one set of login credentials to access multiple applications.
 See SSO setup.